 Delivering any subscription-based, authenticated business model

 Creating your own content

-Using live environments (this will help to ensure your content doesn’t get shared on social without your consent!)
+Using live environments (this helps ensure your content isn't shared on social without your consent!)

 Concerned your content will be pirated